Common Causes of Truck Accidents

 - Unsafe passing, particularly passing with insufficient headway.

-- Passing a truck, then being blown out of position by air turbulence or cross-wind.
+- Passing a truck without planning for being blown out of position by air turbulence or cross-wind.

 - Pulling into traffic from the roadside in front of a truck without accelerating sufficiently.